oneops/oneops.github.io/developer/integration-development/cloud-offerings-api.md

 ---
-layout: dev-doc
+layout: wmt/docs
+side-navigation: dev-navigation.html
 title: Cloud Offerings and Services API
 ---

 The Cloud Offerings and Cloud Services APIs allow you to access a list of the different offerings and services of the configured clouds.

 Offerings includes information about DNS, storage and computes and others.
 Services includes information about NTP, mirrors, computes, load balancing, storage, filestores, logstreams, DNS and others The data is available via